shn3rd/OpenSSL-PRNG/Readme.md

 2. https://www.exploit-db.com/exploits/5720/ (Python)
 3. https://www.exploit-db.com/exploits/5632/ (Ruby)

-## An example of SSH Key Predictable PRNG exploitation
+## The usage example of SSH Key Predictable PRNG exploitation

 Bruteforce the the private key using the data package when authorized_keys in hand.